Tulsipur State: History

 Tradition traces the origins of Tulsipur to the legendary Sravasti Kingdom.

-The Rajas of Tulsipur-Dang belonged to the Chauhan clan with the title Thakuri.
+The Rajas of Tulsipur-Dang belonged to the Chauhan Rajput clan with the title Thakuri.
 From Chaughera (near Ghorahi, Dang) they ruled the Dang and Deukhuri Valleys as well as territories around Tulsipur State south of the Siwaliks, now in India.

 During the unification of Nepal, the part in the Siwaliks and the valleys to the north were ceded to Nepal.
 Remaining lands became known as Tulsipur State, a feudatory state of Oudh in India.